loreanvictor/tyfon/README.md

 tyfon build                      # --> run this on server side code
 ```

-► Add the SDK on client side:
+► Add the SDK on client side and use it:
 ```bash
 tyfon install localhost:8000     # --> run this on client side code
 ```

-👉 Now use the functions:

 ```ts
 import { getMessage } from '@api/my-server';